 One candidate presented a list of seven items she would enact if elected.
-Another emphasized how much she cared about the school.
+Another emphasized how much she cared about the school student government.
 One couldn’t promise chocolate milk in every water fountain dispenser while another emphatically stated that he would “make fourth grade great again!”

 So it was on Wednesday morning at the DeSeta Chapel as 12 students delivered their speeches for the 2016-17 Lower School Student Government Association (SGA) committee to the student body that encompassed fourth graders to seventh graders.
 In the end, after all the speeches were given and the votes were tabulated, seventh-graders Matthew Levin and Kalynn Miner were elected president and vice president, respectively.

 Brian Barrett and Grace Vernine will serve as the fifth grade representatives while a tie in the voting resulted in three fourth grade representatives: Asher Mozombite, Zachary Rice, and Hannah Singleton.
 No students ran for sixth grade representation.